Introduction

 constructor which has only named parameters.
 To define a record, the

-name of the constructor and the of
+name of the constructor and the of keyword are omitted.

 data Vec3D T =